 Discontent has been fueled by rising global food prices this year, as well as the island’s devalued currency, as well as shortages of basic necessities that precede the pandemic.

 Since Sunday, both pro-and anti-government demonstrators have taken to the streets.
 Cuban President Miguel Diaz-Canel blamed the demonstrations on US sanctions, accusing the US of “economic asphyxiation.”
 However, he is also conceding — for the first time — that Cuban government policies have played a role.

-Because government opponents in Cuba risk heavy consequences for criticism, the protests are important.
+Because government opponents in Cuba risk heavy Results or effects for criticism, the protests are important.